• Loading stock data...

 The first move the presidents at Oregon State and Washington State made to save the conference was to file a lawsuit, suing the Pac-12 conference office to ensure they could retain the intellectual property rights and league assets—including a state-of-the-art Pac-12 Networks production facility in San Ramon, Calif., as well as require all departing schools to pay them hefty exit fees.
 As part of a settlement, they ended up winning control of conference rights and secured a war chest of about $100 million.

 They then signed a one-year scheduling agreement with the Mountain West for football, and an affiliate league agreement with the West Coast Conference for Olympic sports.
 They got rid of Kliavkoff and replaced him with Pac-12 administrator Teresa Gould.
-They inked a football media rights agreement with The CW, and added CBS and ESPN as interim partners this past year.
+They inked a football media-rights agreement with The CW, and added CBS and ESPN as interim partners this past year.
 And they began plotting for the conference’s comeback.

-In the fall of 2024, the league made an aggressive move: The Pac-12 poached five Mountain West schools: Utah State, Colorado State, Fresno State, Boise State, and San Diego State, all of whom will join the conference in the summer of 2026.
+In the fall of 2024, the league made an aggressive move: The Pac-12 poached five Mountain West schools: Utah State, Colorado State, Fresno State, Boise State, and San Diego State, all of which will join the conference in the summer of 2026.
 It later landed Gonzaga, and then Texas State this past summer.

-The league had secured eight full FBS football-playing members, the NCAA requirement to maintain FBS eligibility—as well as basketball powerhouse.
+The league had secured eight full FBS football-playing members, the NCAA requirement to maintain FBS eligibility—as well as a basketball powerhouse.
 It did, however, make a powerful enemy in the Mountain West; the conferences are currently embroiled in litigation regarding poaching penalties stipulated by the Mountain West’s scheduling partnership.

 Media Rights Take Priority

-In 2025, the league’s main focus was to put together a new media rights package.
+In 2025, the league’s main focus was to put together a new media-rights package.

 The league first announced a five-year extension of its interim partnership with CBS as its “anchor” media-rights partner, putting marquee football and basketball games on CBS and Paramount+.
 Then, it extended its agreement with The CW; finally, it added Versant’s new USA Sports to the portfolio last month.